gagneurlab/drop/README.md

 ```

 ## Set up the demo project
-This will download a sample annotation, config file, other resources, 10 BAM files and 2 VCF files from the GEUVADIS project subset to chromosome 21.

 First, install the drop module according to [installation](#installation).
 Initialize the demo directory with a custom test project path.